mehtryx/wpengine-deploy/readme.md

 > Because it would have taken twice as long to build it properly

-Deployment script to handle multiple private repositories for themes and plugins as Wpengine does not support sub-modules.
+Deployment script to handle multiple private repositories for themes and plugins as wpengine does not support sub-modules.

 Requirements
 ------------